-A new Jesuit Archives and Research Center is scheduled to open the first of November of this year.
+A new Jesuit Archives and Research Center is scheduled to open in April 2018.
 The new $10 million, 32,000-square-foot building will be six times larger than the existing space and will make documents and artifacts from around the United States far more accessible to researchers.

 “We see this new facility as an apostolic resource, one that can help deepen the knowledge of the history of the Church and the Society in the U.S.,” said Father Ron Mercier, SJ, provincial of the U.S. Central and Southern Province.

 |Interior views of future Jesuit Archives and Research Center|